Adult Entertainment Regulation

 Local governments often need to regulate a variety of adult sexually oriented businesses and services, including movie theaters, bookstores, video stores, adult-only hotels/motels, massage parlors, peep shows, and erotic dancing establishments.
 Regulations must be carefully considered in light of federal and state constitutional guarantees regarding freedom of expression.
 Even though adult entertainment regulations may seem complicated to implement, local governments are well-advised to have them in place before adult entertainment uses seek to locate in their communities, rather than scrambling to play catch-up once they are already established.

-The following samples of zoning and business licensing ordinances have to date withstood challenges to their validity.
-MRSC recommends close consultation with your city, town, or county prosecuting attorney before incorporating any of these provisions into your own regulations.
+The following examples of zoning and business licensing codes have to date withstood challenges to their validity.
+MRSC recommends close consultation with your jurisdiction's legal counsel before incorporating any of these provisions into your own regulations.

-- Bellevue City Code Ch.
-5.08 - Cabarets and Adult Entertainment
+- Bellevue Municipal Code Ch.
+5.08 – Cabarets and Adult Entertainment

 - Everett Municipal Code Ch.
 5.120 – Public Places of Adult Entertainment